redhat-cip/software-factory/README.md

 A sample openldap server have been setup in order to emulate a customer's users directory.
 It is auto-configured with cloud-init with a simple schema, ie: ou=Users,dc=enovance,dc=com

+### MySQL

+This is a base role for a MySQL database server.
+By default it listens on 0.0.0.0 and can be used by other VMs in the same subnet.
+After booting the VM cloud-init is used to create two databases and users for Gerrit and Redmine.

 ### Gerrit

 The eDeploy image is provided with the Gerrit war and a gerrit user in it.
 Gerrit configuration